Core Faculty

 Assistant Professor, Biomedical Informatics, Pitt

-- My research focuses on developing data-driven computational approaches to understand disease mechanisms in order to assist in the development of personalizing anticancer treatments.
+- Our research focuses on developing data-driven computational approaches to understand disease mechanisms in order to assist in the development of personalizing anticancer treatments.

 Roni Rosenfeld